 The Glass Sessions Podcast

-The Glass Sessions is a weekly light-hearted business podcast hosted by the two Principal Advisors of The Glass Advisory, Courtney and Lauren.
-They are two best friends who met working their first adult jobs in customer service back in 2012 and have been navigating work and life side by side ever since.
-Over the years, they’ve climbed the corporate ladder, built and led high-performing teams, and tackled the challenges of leadership, burnout, and reinvention - all while sharing plenty of laughs along the way.
+The Glass Sessions is a weekly podcast hosted by the two Principal Advisors of The Glass Advisory, Courtney and Lauren.
+The two met working their first “real” jobs in customer service in 2012 and have been navigating work and life side by side ever since.

 New episodes are released weekly on Wednesdays.
 Subscribe on Apple, Spotify or anywhere you listen to podcasts.